Groove vs Converge

 - Teams larger than 15 agents

 Choose Groove if your support is primarily email-based and your team is small.
-Groove's Standard plan at $12/user/month (annual) is among the most affordable shared inboxes available, and the knowledge base is included on every tier.
-For teams under 10 agents handling email tickets — particularly e-commerce teams that benefit from native Shopify and Stripe integrations — Groove provides a focused, no-frills solution.
+Groove's Standard plan at $24/user/month (annual) includes a knowledge base on every tier, and the 2026 addition of Helply (AI agent) gives small teams automated first-line support.
+For teams under 10 agents handling email tickets — particularly e-commerce teams that benefit from native Shopify and Stripe integrations — Groove provides a focused solution.
 G2 reviewers consistently praise the clean interface and fast onboarding (G2, 2026).
-If you don't need WhatsApp, Telegram, Discord, or Zalo, Groove covers email and basic social channels well.
+If you don't need WhatsApp, Telegram, Discord, TikTok, or Zalo, Groove covers email and basic social channels well.

 Choose Groove if:

-- Your support is primarily email-based and you don't need WhatsApp, Telegram, Discord, or Zalo
+- Your support is primarily email-based and you don't need WhatsApp, Telegram, Discord, TikTok, or Zalo

-- You want the lowest possible per-seat price for a shared inbox with knowledge base included
+- You want a focused shared inbox with knowledge base and Helply AI agent included on every tier

 - You need native Shopify, Stripe, or Recharge integrations for e-commerce support